Your area Not set — showing everywhere

 Not addressed

-The speaker argues that elected officials should be accountable to the residents they serve.
-They propose the creation of a city-specific recall process for the mayor and city council members to allow voters to remove officials before their terms expire.
+The speaker argued that elected officials should be accountable to the residents they serve.
+They proposed the creation of a city-specific recall process to allow voters to remove officials from office before their terms expire.
 Key concern

-Per the rules read by the Clerk, members of the council shall not respond to speakers during the public comment period.
-No response was recorded in the transcript.
+The board followed the established rules stating they shall not engage or respond to speakers during the public comment period.

 Annie Fish